rugbyprof/3013-Algorithms/Assignments/A04/README.md

 <img src="https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/3013.test.1.7.png">

-Write a function to remove and item from a list.
+Write a function to remove an item from a list.
 Here's a header to start with.

 `int remove(Node* head,int key)`